wazo-platform/wazo-doc/source/administration/cel/cel.rst

 Call Logs
 *********

-Call logs can be filtered by period of time.

-Results are delivered in a CSV file export.

-The call logs results are currently limited to the 20000 last CEL entries, which represent a maximum of about 2000 most recent calls.

 Call logs must be pre-generated from CEL entries.
 To do so, log on to the target XiVO server and run::

    xivo-call-logs

+The call logs generation is currently limited to the 20000 last CEL entries, which means that you can not see any call older than the 2000th or so most recent call.

 Search Dashboard